Getting Started

 Fantom GraphQL API

-Purpose of the API server is to provide high performance GraphQL API for Fantom powered blockchain network.
+Purpose of the API server is to provide high performance GraphQLarrow-up-right API for Fantom powered blockchain network.
 Our aim is to offer access to both low level as well as aggregated blockchain data for remote clients.
 Client developers can concentrate on their app business logic, instead of dealing with complexity of data and entity relationship inside the Opera blockchain.

-The API server is published on fantom-api-graphql GitHub repository.
+The API server is published on fantom-api-graphqlarrow-up-right GitHub repository.
 Feel free to download and deploy your copy of the application.
 We are actively developing the project and adding new features so it's worth checking the recent development even if you already checked the repository before.

 Technology